 Certificate IV in Computer Systems Technology

-If you would like to work at the forefront of computer systems and computer networks, then use our computer systems technology course to kick off your career.
+If you’d like to work at the forefront of computer systems and computer networks, our computer systems technology course will help kick off your career.

-In our computer systems technology course, you will build practical skills in:
+In our computer systems technology course, you’ll build practical skills in: